wesleyteoh/factorem-storefront/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Introduction

+This storefront was build by request of Factorem.co, a company that matches clients to manufacturers.
+This will serve as a storefront for their more commonly manufactured products.

 ## Capabilities

 1. Public to view all possible parts without logging in but cannot checkout